 It goes without saying that the latest half-decade of pop music has been heavily motivated by 1980's chic.
 But while a new age of iconic pop stars has ruled the charts, one truly gifted artist has patiently—but relentlessly—fashioned his life’s work under the radar.

 Anthony Rankin.
-You might not have heard of him.
-But it's unlikely that you won't, and soon.
+If you haven't heard his name, you will soon.
 In an era flooded with wannabes, this young musician displays with blinding clarity all of the star power, chops, and vocal prowess to go head-to-head with just about any household name

 In September 2013, Rankin (now three years beyond 2010's retro funk-infused Blow This House Down) made a leap into the mainstream pop universe by releasing his first installment of LOVE ELEKTRIK: a "pop music saga" scheduled to span a series of mini-albums, offering four songs apiece.
 The second installment—co-produced by Victor Brodén, like its predecessor—will release in early 2014, with anthemic lead single "Phoenix in Vegas" scheduled to drop on December 10, just in time for the holidays

 An indisputably electric performer who constantly conjures comparisons to Prince and (someone in his own age group) Bruno Mars, Rankin is a graduate of the old school: a faithful student of classic R&B and pop.
 If Mars is the closest thing in 2013 to Michael Jackson circa Thriller, Anthony Rankin is vintage-correct Purple One: a virtuosic multi-instrumentalist, obsessive self-producer, exhilarating entertainer, and anything-but-average songwriter